jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (2) The notice must—
-  (a) identify each company to which the proposed order relates; and (b) summarise all information known to the applicant that is material to whether the order should be made; and (c) state that a person to whom the notice must be given may oppose the application by filing a statement of defence in accordance with the High Court Rules.
+  (a) identify each company to which the proposed order relates; and (b) summarise all information known to the applicant that is material to whether the order should be made; and (c) state that a person to whom the notice must be given may oppose the application by filing a statement of defence in accordance with the High Court Rules 2016.
-(3) The notice requirement in this section is in addition to anything required by the High Court Rules to be done.
+(3) The notice requirement in this section is in addition to anything required by the High Court Rules 2016 to be done.

 ### 239AET Guidelines for single administration order
 In deciding whether it is just and equitable to make an order under section 239AER, the court must have regard to the following criteria: